Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Selection Guidelines for Geo-Replicated SMR Protocols

-\smallhead{Effect of the Slow-Path Occurrence Rate} FastPaxos, EPaxos, and Domino trigger a slow path when multiple requests that manipulate the same data arise at the same time.
+FastPaxos, EPaxos, and Domino trigger a slow path when multiple requests that manipulate the same data arise at the same time.
 Additional communication is required when a slow path is triggered.
-Consequently, in scenarios where a slow path occurs frequently, there is a potential for a decline in responsiveness.
+Consequently, in scenarios where a slow path occurs frequently, responsiveness may decline.
 We investigated the effect of the slow-path occurrence rate on responsiveness.
 We incrementally changed the slow-path occurrence rate $p_\mathit{slow}$ from zero to one in increments of 0.1 with the client distribution of the global setting, $n = 3$, and $d = 3000$\ km.
 The simulation results are shown in Fig.~\ref{fig:latency_vs_slow}.